The EMF Controversy - Common Misconceptions

 Common Deficiencies of Double-blind Studies on Electrosensitivity

-Studies trying to disprove electrosensitivity often suffer from the following deficiencies:
+Studies trying to disprove electrosensitivity often suffer from the following deficiencies:- Insufficient population size and poor adherence of selection criteria as a result.

 More Information